kkohbrok/kkohbrok.github.io/index.md

 below), there is a a workshop ([WoDUP](http://www.chrisbrzuska.de/WoDUP.html)) coming up on the 9th of May.
 It is conveniently colocated with EuroCrypt!
 --->

-### Affiliations
-My work is funded by a grant from Microsoft Research, for which I am very grateful.

 ### Workshops and Conferences
 - "State Separation for Code-Based Game-Playing Proofs" talk at AsiaCrypt 2018 in Brisbane.
 [Slides](https://github.com/kkohbrok/kkohbrok.github.io/raw/master/talks/asiacrypt2018.pdf)